FabriceSalvaire/pythonic-gcode-machine/doc/sphinx/source/index.rst

 :ref:`examples-page`
 ====================

-Many examples to learn how to use PythonicGCodeMachine.
+Many examples to learn how to use PythonicGcodeMachine.

 .. rst-class:: column column2